OpenEvalProject/evals/manuscripts/elife-106823/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/051escj72 INTERTRYP, Université de Montpellier, Cirad, IRD Montpellier France
+1. INTERTRYP, Université de Montpellier, Cirad, IRD Montpellier France ([ROR:051escj72](https://ror.org/051escj72))
-2. https://ror.org/0495fxg12 Trypanosome Molecular Biology Unit, Institut Pasteur, Université de Paris Paris France
+2. Trypanosome Molecular Biology Unit, Institut Pasteur, Université de Paris Paris France ([ROR:0495fxg12](https://ror.org/0495fxg12))
 3. Parasitology Unit, Institut Pasteur of Guinea Conakry Guinea
-4. https://ror.org/03q1wc761 Unité de Formation et de Recherche Environnement, Université Jean Lorougnon Guédé Daloa Côte d'Ivoire
+4. Unité de Formation et de Recherche Environnement, Université Jean Lorougnon Guédé Daloa Côte d'Ivoire ([ROR:03q1wc761](https://ror.org/03q1wc761))
 5. Unité de Recherche Trypanosomoses, Institut Pierre Richet Bouaké Côte d'Ivoire
 6. Virology Unit, Institut Pasteur of Guinea Conakry Guinea
 7. Programme National de Lutte contre la Trypanosomiase Humaine Africaine, Ministère de la Santé Conakry Guinea
-8. https://ror.org/0495fxg12 Bioinformatics and biostatistics hub, Institut Pasteur Paris France
+8. Bioinformatics and biostatistics hub, Institut Pasteur Paris France ([ROR:0495fxg12](https://ror.org/0495fxg12))
-9. https://ror.org/05ye29x39 Cirad, UMR INTERTRYP Montpellier France
+9. Cirad, UMR INTERTRYP Montpellier France ([ROR:05ye29x39](https://ror.org/05ye29x39))
-10. https://ror.org/05f82e368 Trypanosome Transmission Group, Trypanosome Cell Biology Unit, Institut Pasteur, Université Paris Cité Paris France
+10. Trypanosome Transmission Group, Trypanosome Cell Biology Unit, Institut Pasteur, Université Paris Cité Paris France ([ROR:05f82e368](https://ror.org/05f82e368))

 † Corresponding author

 ## Abstract

-Animal African trypanosomosis (AAT), caused by protist parasites of the genus Trypanosoma , puts upward of a million head of livestock at risk across 37 countries in Africa.
+Animal African trypanosomosis (AAT), caused by protist parasites of the genus Trypanosoma, puts upward of a million head of livestock at risk across 37 countries in Africa.
 The economic impact of AAT and the presence of human-infectious trypanosomes in animals place a clear importance on improving diagnostics for animal trypanosomes to map the distribution of the veterinary parasites and identify reservoirs of human-infectious trypanosomes.
-We have adapted the CRISPR-based detection toolkit SHERLOCK (Specific High-sensitivity Enzymatic Reporter unLOCKing) for trypanosomatid parasites responsible for AAT (SHERLOCK4AAT) including Pan-trypanosomatid, Trypanozoon , T. vivax , T. congolense , T. theileri , T. simiae, and T. suis assays.
+We have adapted the CRISPR-based detection toolkit SHERLOCK (Specific High-sensitivity Enzymatic Reporter unLOCKing) for trypanosomatid parasites responsible for AAT (SHERLOCK4AAT) including Pan-trypanosomatid, Trypanozoon, T. vivax, T. congolense, T. theileri, T. simiae, and T. suis assays.
 To test the applicability of this technique in the field, we analysed dried blood spots collected from 200 farm and 224 free-ranging pigs in endemic and historical human African trypanosomiasis foci in Guinea and Côte d’Ivoire, respectively.
 The results revealed that SHERLOCK4AAT can detect and discriminate between trypanosome species involved in multiple infections with a high sensitivity.
 62.7% [58.1, 67.3] of pigs were found infected with at least one trypanosome species.
-T. brucei gambiense , a human-infectious trypanosome, was found in one animal at both sites, highlighting the risk that these animals may act as persistent reservoirs.
+T. brucei gambiense, a human-infectious trypanosome, was found in one animal at both sites, highlighting the risk that these animals may act as persistent reservoirs.
 These data suggest that, due to their proximity to humans and their attractiveness to tsetse flies, pigs could act as sentinels to monitor T. b. gambiense circulation using the SHERLOCK4AAT toolbox.

 ## Introduction